SpicyBananaUI/StableDiffusionDestopApp/README.md

 # Navigate to installer directory
 cd installer

-# Build compact installer (~2.3GB) - Recommended
+# Build compact installer (~1.7GB) - Recommended
 .\build_installer.ps1 -CreateMinimalVenv

-# Or build with a specific model included (~4-5GB)
+# Or build with a specific model included (~4GB)
 .\build_installer.ps1 -CreateMinimalVenv -SpecificModels @('dreamshaper')
 ```

+**Prerequisites for building:**
+- .NET SDK installed
+- Python 3.10 or 3.11 installed
+- (Optional) Inno Setup 6 for automatic compilation

+**What the build process does:**
+1. Creates an embedded Python environment with minimal dependencies
+2. Publishes the .NET frontend as a single executable
+3. Copies and optimizes the backend files
+4. Generates helper scripts for launching and model downloads
+5. Compiles everything into a Windows installer

-The installer will be created in `installer_output/` and includes:
+The installer will be created in `installer/installer_output/` and includes:
 - Self-contained .NET frontend
 - Optimized Python backend with minimal dependencies
-- Automatic model download on first run
+- Automatic model download on first run (via CivitAI integration)
 - Start Menu and Desktop shortcuts

 See [installer/README_installer.md](installer/README_installer.md) for detailed build options.